 Currently, Oracle Workflow supports the Simple Mail Transfer Protocol (SMTP) for outbound messages and the Internet Message Access Protocol (IMAP) for inbound messages.
-You must have an SMTP server and an IMAP server set up in order to send and receive Oracle Workflow notification e-mail messages from your Workflow server.
+You must have an SMTP server set up in order to send Oracle Workflow notification e-mail messages, and and an IMAP server set up if you want to receive e-mail notification responses.
 Users can receive e-mail notifications using various e-mail clients, although notifications may be displayed differently in different clients, depending on the features each client supports.